MykolasPinkevicius/NumberGeneratorComparer/README.md

 # NumberGeneratorComparer
-THis is a task for job interview.
+This is a task for job interview.
 This app takes two numbers.
 Generate new numbers for a million times and compare their last 8 bits.